discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 The <Specialization text="Power Weaver" name="Weaver"/> is a build that offers high burst damage and good consistent DPS while bringing some utility in the form of sharing conjures like <Skill name="conjurefierygreatsword" /> as well as providing some <Condition name="Vulnerability" /> and some <Boon name="Might" /> through placing and blasting fire fields.

-Due to its lack of self-generation of boons as well as being rather squishy, this build heavily relies on the supports for boon uptime to reach its full potential.
+Due to the build lacking any form of boon self-generation as well as being rather squishy, this build heavily relies on the supports for boon uptime to reach its full potential.
 In order to rely less on defensive support from your group and to counteract how squishy the build can be, the Beginner version recommends <Skill name="arcaneshield" /> as a defnsive utility instead of <Skill name="arcaneblast" /> until you get more comfortable with the class and the mechanics of the fractals.

 The advanced page provides a more complete overview of all the utilities the <Specialization name="Elementalist" /> has to offer.
 Once you can execute the step-by-step rotation provided below without spending too much thought on it and are confident with the utility options provided here, head over and check out the advanced page for some extra information.
 Feel free to swap to the advanced page early if you feel like you are missing some information on additional (less common) utility skills or trait swaps.